ReviewsGallop Gables Condo Review: Future en bloc potential?

 In terms of food options, you can get a quick meal at Farrer Gardens HDB estate and even D’Leedon has a couple of cafes and shops to choose from.
 At Serene Centre you get a 24 hour McDonalds that has recently been revamped and a Killiney Kopitiam that transforms into a craft beer bar at night.
 Next to Serene is Cluny Court, which has a couple of interesting independent shops and food stops like Affogato Bar, Gastronomia by Da Paolo and Relish.

 Holland Village is also just as close by to the Gallop Gables.
-It is currently going through a revamp, and once done will offer even more to residents with a mixed used development and open courtyards and terraces.
+It is currently going through a revamp, and once done will offer even more to residents with a mixed-used development and open courtyards and terraces.
 You can also reach the Orchard shopping belt in less than 10 minutes by car, which is another plus point towards the great location.

 As for schools, Saint Margaret’s Secondary School and Nanyang Primary School are within close walking distance.
 Within driving distance would be Raffles Girls Primary School, Queenstown Primary School, Nanyang Girl’s High School, Hwa Chong Institution, National Junior College, Anglo-Chinese School (International) and Hwa Chong International Schools.
 So if being close to reputable schools is a priority for you, the Gallop Gables condo will tick that box.

 The Gallop Gables sits on a long irregular piece of land.
 The entrance of the condo is very narrow and widens as it gets to the blocks.
-Which is why if you are unfamiliar with the development, you do not realise the potential of the land that it sits on as its entrance belies its size.
+This is why if you are unfamiliar with the development, you do not realise the potential of the land that it sits on as its entrance belies its size.
 Just to give you an illustration of the space that you enjoy, the Gallop Gables has 23,528 SQM of land which comes to 168 SQM per unit.
 D’Leedon at 69,402 SQM of land divides into 41 SQM per unit.
 Each unit at Gallop Gables enjoys 4 times the amount of space that residents at D’Leedon have, which is a huge difference!
-Which is why if future en bloc potential is important to you, then Gallop Gables will be a prime candidate.
+This is why if future en bloc potential is important to you, then Gallop Gables will be a prime candidate.

 One downside of the size of this development is that if you are staying in the blocks at the back, it is actually quite a long walk to get to the main road.
-So if you do not drive, keep in mind the distance of the walk and whether it would be feasible for you to walk everyday.
+So if you do not drive, keep in mind the distance of the walk and whether it would be feasible for you to walk every day.
 Thankfully the underground carpark spans almost the entire length of the development so in the event of rain you are sheltered almost all the way.

 Here is the unit mix of the Gallop Gables:

 In keeping with older developments, the units at the Gallop Gables are large and spacious.
-The 2 bedroom units here start at 1152 square feet and go up to 3164 square feet for the 4 bedroom.
+The 2 bedroom units here start at 1152 square feet and go up to 3164 square feet for the 4-bedroom.
 This is in contrast to the upcoming Wilshire Residences, where a 2 bedroom unit is around 760 square feet.

 Gallop Gables resembles a very olden British style of architecture.
 The majority of the development is hidden behind this entrance, which allows for an almost perfect silent atmosphere away from the noise of Farrer Road.
 It would be nice if there was a sheltered walkway from the front, but this is typical of older developments.